ellisztamas/faps/docs/tutorials/03_paternity_arrays.rst

 about the proportion of fathers you think you sampled based on your domain expertise in the system, which should be a float between 0 and 1.

-Let's assume that we think we missed 10% of the fathers and set that as an attribute of the ``paternityArray`` object:
+Let’s assume that we think we missed 10% of the fathers and set that as an attribute of the ``paternityArray`` object:

 .. code:: ipython3